ETP graduates are making their mark in the world. They have gone on to:

 Caroline Heins is working with the Alliance for Community Choice in Transportation (ACCT), a small non-profit advocacy group that works on alternative transportation issues in Charlottesville and Albemarle County.
 She started there working with children and a safe routes to school program but is now the acting executive director on a full time basis.
 She loves working at ACCT because she believes that alternative transportation is important for our culture's long term sustainability outlook, and she feels like she can really make a positive difference in Central Virginia.

 Peter Hogge '07 spent two years in the Peace Corps Jamaica, working with the town's local primary schools on several projects including developing a computer lab.
-Peter is now in his second year of law school at the University of Maryland, focusing on environmental and international law.
-In Spring 2011, he will be traveling to Namibia to participate in the University of Maryland Human Rights Clinic.
+Peter attended law school at the University of Maryland, focusing on environmental and international law.
+In Spring 2011, he travelled to Namibia to participate in the University of Maryland Human Rights Clinic.

 Jenny teaching an EVSC 2030 lecture